Jeff Francis: 2011

 On January 14, 2011, Francis agreed to a one-year contract with the Kansas City Royals for $2 million plus performance bonuses.

 He became Kansas City's #2 Starter and led them in most pitching categories throughout the first half of the year.

-2011 was an odd season for Francis, he was 3-7 at home with an ERA of 4.18 while on the road his ERA was a full run higher, at 5.48 while recording a record of 3-9.
-He finished with a 6-16 record for the Royals.
+2011 was an odd season for Francis, he was 3–7 at home with an ERA of 4.18 while on the road his ERA was a full run higher, at 5.48 while recording a record of 3–9.
+He finished with a 6–16 record for the Royals.
 After the season, he elected free agency on October 30.

 Cincinnati Reds

 On January 25, 2012, Francis agreed to a minor league contract with the Cincinnati Reds.
-Francis decided to exercise a June 1 opt-out clause after pitching a complete game shutout for the Triple A Louisville Bats.
+Francis decided to exercise a June 1 opt-out clause after pitching a complete-game shutout for the Triple A Louisville Bats.

 Second stint with the Rockies

 After opting out of his contract with the Reds, Francis agreed to a major league deal with the Rockies on June 7, 2012.
 The next day, he started against the Los Angeles Angels of Anaheim.
 Francis finished the season in the rotation with an ERA of 5.58 in 113 innings.

 After becoming a free agent on October 29, 2012, Francis re-signed with the Colorado Rockies on December 19.

 2013 was a horrible year for Francis as he pitched half the season in the bullpen, appearing in 23 games while making 12 starts.
-He finished 3-5 with an ERA of 6.27, his worst in his MLB career.
+He finished 3–5 with an ERA of 6.27, his worst in his MLB career.
+He became a free agent following the season.